Bob Benson (footballer)

 Robert William Benson (9 February 1883 – 19 February 1916) was an English professional footballer, who played as a full back.
-Born in Whitehaven, Cumbria he spent the majority of his professional career with Sheffield United but also had spells with Southampton and Woolwich Arsenal.
+Born in Whitehaven, Cumberland, he spent the majority of his professional career with Sheffield United but also had spells with Southampton and Woolwich Arsenal.
 He gained a solitary England cap in 1913 as well as representing The Football League and undertaking an FA tour of South Africa but died as a result of playing a football match in 1916.

 Club career

 Newcastle United

 Benson had worked as a coal-miner whilst playing for various local clubs in and around Whitehaven where he was born, including Swalwell, where he was spotted by Newcastle United and signed as a professional in December 1902.
 Competition for places restricted him to just a single appearance for the club, on 7 March 1903.

 Southampton

 Soon after the start of the 1904–05 season, the Southampton directors were trying to recruit a right-back following the departure of Tom Robertson in the summer.
 Joe Hoare had been tried but was now past his prime, so the directors sent a club official to the north east to hunt for a player.
 The official's quest took him to Newcastle, where he interviewed Benson and, after agreeing a fee of £150 with the Magpies, the official returned "triumphantly" to the south coast with his "catch".

 Benson made his Southampton debut on 1 October 1904, in a 1–1 draw at home to Brighton & Hove Albion.
 Benson's form was immediately impressive; described as "big and bold", he was a terror to opposition forwards, "snuffing out their moves with his sense of anticipation".
 Benson also developed an unorthodox method of taking penalties – by running the full length of the pitch from his full-back position before kicking the ball.
 However, this method of penalty-taking was not a success, never actually converting any of the penalties he took in his year with the "Saints".

 During his one season at The Dell, Benson missed several long periods through injury, when he was replaced by the veteran Samuel Meston, and made 19 Southern League appearances, plus three in the FA Cup, before a summer 1905 transfer took him back to the Football League First Division for a fee of £150, when he joined Sheffield United.